Clytus arietis: Food habits

 Adult wasp beetles feed on pollen and occasionally small insects.
 It has been hypothesized that this may be particularly so for the female to provide protein for egg production.
 Among the most frequently visited flowers by adults are Umbels (Apiaceae) and dog rose.

 Larvae feed on dry deciduous deadwood where they are also housed for the winter.

 Predation

 The most common predators of the wasp beetle are birds.

 Although as mentioned above, it is theorized that the Batesian mimicry exhibited by the Wasp Beetle is to avoid predation, there is little research on its effectiveness.
 Recent research done in 2023 investigated this and an overall difference in predation between mimics and beetles without mimicry was not observed, but predation risk increased with canopy openness, bird abundance, and exposure time, which peaked in July.
 This shows that environmental factors have a higher importance for predation risk than the actual coloration of the beetles.

-More studies are needed to support this conclusion, however, since this is the only study to date analyzing this effect.